TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/packet-broker/configure/routing-policies.md

 Packet Broker Router uses a cache of the routing table.
 It takes up to 10 minutes for changes in routing policies to be fully propagated and effective. ☕

+## Configure Default Routing Policy

 {{< tabs/container "Console" "CLI" >}}

 {{< tabs/tab "Console" >}}

-### Configure Default Routing Policy

-To configure a default routing policy, check the **Use default routing policy for this network** radio button.
+To configure a default routing policy, check the **Use default routing policy for this network** radio button in the **Default routing policy** tab.
 This routing policy will be used when no specific routing policy has been configured with a network.

 Choose which uplink and downlink messages you would like to exchange with other networks by default, by enabling the appropriate checkboxes.

 {{< figure src="../default-policy.png" alt="Default Routing Policy" >}}

-### Configure Network Specific Routing Policy

-To configure a routing policy with a specific network, click the **Networks** tab.

-All networks that are publicly listed will be shown when the **All** tab is activated.
-To list only networks with a configured policy, click the **Networks with non-default policies** tab.

-{{< figure src="../pb-networks.png" alt="Networks" >}}

-To configure a routing policy for a specific network, first select the network.
-Activate the **Use network specific routing policy** radio button.

-Here, you may choose which uplink and downlink messages you would like to exchange with this network.

-{{< figure src="../pb-custom.png" alt="Network Specific Routing Policy" >}}

-Click the **Save routing policy** button to store the routing policy.

 {{< /tabs/tab >}}

 {{< tabs/tab "CLI" >}}

-### Configure Default Routing Policy

 The default routing policy defines rules for all Home Networks if there is no specific routing policy for a Home Network.

-#### Get Default Routing Policy
+### Get Default Routing Policy

 To get the default routing policy: